-Sometimes when designing a Form and its filters, you would like to also scope down the Members that are available within the filter.
-This is usually done by using the Scope feature for filters.
+Sometimes when designing a Form and its filters, you might want to scope down the Member selection for a Filter.
+You can do this by using the Scope feature.

 When using the Custom Set option, you have to manually select each member to include in the list.
-This process could become tedious if you wanted to use the same scope across multiple Forms.
+This process can grow tedious if you want to use same scope across multiple Forms.

-Luckily, there's a better way to manage this.
-You can use a Defined Set to scope the available Members in a filter.
-Let's look at how to set one up.
+You can instead use a Defined Set to scope the Filter's available Members.
+Let's look at how to set up a Defined set.

-From there, select Add.
-There are two types of Defined Sets that you can create, MEMBERS and DYNAMIC.
-For DYNAMIC, you can configure a Defined Set’s members by specifying a set of conditions by attribute.
+There are two types of Defined Sets that you can create, Members and Dynamic.
+For Dynamic, you can configure a Defined Set’s Members through attributes.

-Select Edit and navigate to the SCOPE tab.
-Here you can customize the members in your DYNAMIC Defined Set.
+5. Select Edit and navigate to the Scope tab.

-And then switch back to the PREVIEW tab to see what the set will look like.
+7. Switch to Preview and click Refresh to see what the set will look like.

-Alternatively, you can select MEMBERS, whereby you can define your Defined Set by selecting the members from the UI.
-This method will populate a table in the application database prefixed with DefinedSet_ based on the members that are selected.
+Alternatively, you can select Members, whereby you define your Defined Set by selecting the Members from the UI.
+This method will populate a table in the Application database prefixed with DefinedSet , based on the selected Members.

-Tip: This is a relational table which can be populated via ETL, allowing you to manage the Members in an automated fashion.
+Tip: This is a relational table which can be populated via ETL, allowing you to automate member management.

-And here is the filter selection menu with the Defined Set applied:
+Here is the Filter selection menu with the Defined Set applied: